-- Perception/Reaction Time and Processing Skills: This is critical as the driver must be able to react quickly to an ever changing environment.
+- Perception/Reaction Time and Processing Skills: This is critical as the driver must be able to react quickly to an ever-changing environment.

-- Anger Management: This is critical as it is common for drivers to encounter other rude or aggressive drivers and losing one’s temper is a sure fire path to problems.
+- Anger Management: This is critical as it is common for drivers to encounter other rude or aggressive drivers and losing one’s temper is a sure-fire path to problems.

 - Memory Issues: This is critical as the driver must recall routes to be travelled, how to change gears and activate turn signals; and the meaning of road signs.

-How does the DMV define Dementia/Alzheimer’s disease?
+How does the DMV define Dementia?

 In fulfilling its obligation to protect Public Safety, the California Department of Motor Vehicles (DMV) will focus upon any person it suspects suffers with any Physical or Mental condition that can affect safe driving.
-One of the most aggressively investigated issues is the driver who has been diagnosed with Dementia or Alzheimer’s disease.
+One of the most aggressively investigated issues is the driver who has been diagnosed with Dementia.
 This is because these disorders can profoundly affect a person’s ability to safely operate a motor vehicle; and because the driver may have no clue as to the level at which they are impaired.

 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life and therefore, clearly affects one’s ability to drive.
 Alzheimer’s disease is the most common and identified form of Dementia.

 Dementia is not a specific disease.
-It is an overall term that describes a wide range of symptoms associated with a decline in memory or other cognitive skills severe enough that a person’s ability to deal with day to day life is impacted.
+It is an overall term that describes a wide range of symptoms associated with a decline in memory or other cognitive skills severe enough that a person’s ability to deal with day-to-day life is impacted.
 Alzheimer’s disease accounts for 60 to 80 percent of diagnosed Dementia.
 Vascular Dementia normally occurs following a stroke and is the second most common form of Dementia.
 There are several other forms of Dementia, some of which are reversible, such as vitamin deficiencies and problems with the thyroid gland.

-Many forms of dementia are progressive, meaning that symptoms begin slowly and gradually worsen over time.
+Most forms of dementia are progressive, meaning that symptoms begin slowly and gradually worsen over time.
 Different types of Dementia are associated with particular types of damage to brain cells.
 For example, in Alzheimer’s disease, high levels of certain proteins inside and outside the brain cells make it difficult for the cells to remain healthy and to communicate with one another.
 The region of the brain known as the Hippocampus is the center for learning and memory and is often the first region attacked by Alzheimer’s disease.
-As a result, memory loss is one of it’s earliest symptoms.
+As a result, memory loss is one of its earliest symptoms.

-The DMV’s working definition of Dementia/Alzheimer’s Disease is:
+The DMV’s working definition of Dementia is:

 “Any chronic or persistent disorder of the mental processes caused by brain disease or injury and marked by memory disorders, personality changes, and impaired reasoning.”

 Of all the California Government Agencies, the California Department of Motor Vehicles (DMV) is among the most interactive with the general public.
-Every day, there are literally thousands of interactions between the public and the department for issues ranging from vehicle registrations to driver license applications.
+Every day, there are literally thousands of contacts between the public and the department for issues ranging from vehicle registrations to driver license applications.

 Because there is so much information flowing back and forth between the DMV and the public, the department is very much “hardwired” into the very fabric of our society.
 Additionally, various laws in the State of California mandate that certain information be forwarded to the DMV, even if individual drivers would prefer it not happen.

 - Family, Friends or Caregivers: This group of people has the most direct contact with the affected driver and are very often the source of information to the DMV.
-This can create difficulty within the family as they struggle with their desire to protect the independence of loved ones vs. their desire to protect everyone from a disastrous accident.
+This can create difficulty within the family as they struggle with their desire to protect the independence of loved ones versus their desire to protect everyone from a disastrous accident.